- As merchants and consumers turn to ecommerce and digital shopping habits, digital payment adoption continues to increase.

 - Google Pay

 A mobile wallet is literally a virtual wallet that holds card information for a user directly on their mobile device.
 It can manage everything from credit cards, rewards cards, and memberships.
 Consumers are increasingly turning to mobile wallets due to their convenience and ability to reduce fraud.
-By September 2020, 76% of consumers reported increased mobile wallet use, with 43% of that group doing so “significantly.”
+By September 2020, 76% of consumers reported increased use of this payment method, with 43% of that group doing so “significantly.”